ibm-cloud-docs/hp-virtual-servers/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-Using the {{site.data.keyword.hpvs}} service, you can provision virtual servers on a highly secure stack with an Ubuntu Linux operating system.
+Using the {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} service, you can provision virtual servers on a highly secure stack with an Ubuntu Linux operating system.
 On such a virtual server instance, you can run a myriad of Linux applications and containerized workloads.

 This introduction informs you about the prerequisites for using this service.
 It points you to the process for provisioning a virtual server and informs you how to retrieve information about a created virtual server.